 - 9.1.
 The HNP will provide a long term planning framework for the Parish.
-The HNP will subsequently be subject to an independent Examination and if successful will be subject to Referendum. - 9.2.
-The HNP once 'made' by MSDC will become part of the Development Plan for the District.
-It will be used to determine planning applications. - 9.3.
-The HNP will also become part of the Development Plan of the SDNPA.
-It will be used by SDNPA Officers to guide development, in those areas which fall inside of the SDNP up to 2031. - 9.4.
-Once part of the Development Plan, the Parish Council will monitor the effectiveness of the Plan's policies. - 9.5.
+It has been 'made' by MSDC and is part of the Development Plan for the District.
+It will be used to determine planning applications. - 9.2.
+The HNP has also been 'made' the SDNPA.
+It will be used by SDNPA Officers to guide development, in those areas which fall inside of the SDNP. - 9.3.
+In light of the 'making' of the HNP, the Parish Council will monitor the effectiveness of the Plan's policies. - 9.4.
 MSDC have prepared an Infrastructure Delivery Plan (IDP) to support the MSDP.
 This sets out and identifies the infrastructure required to support the growth identified within the MSDP.
 MSDC have confirmed they are intending to progress work on a Community Infrastructure Levy Charging Schedule, which will set out the charging rates for new development in Mid Sussex.
-MSDC have advised there is no timetable for this work program agreed at this time. - 9.6.
-In the meantime, infrastructure facilities and services directly required by development will be funded through financial contributions and will be negotiated via Section 106 Agreements. - 9.7.
+MSDC have advised there is no timetable for this work program agreed at this time. - 9.5.
+In the meantime, infrastructure facilities and services directly required by development will be funded through financial contributions and will be negotiated via Section 106 Agreements. - 9.6.
 Through its monitoring process the Parish Council will take a view of the effectiveness or otherwise of the policies in the Plan.
 It will also use this information to come to a view on the need or otherwise for a full or a partial review of the Plan to be undertaken.
-A key event for the consideration of a review process will be the outcome of the adoption of the Mid Sussex Sites Allocation Development Plan Document (and any implications which may arise from the potential allocation of additional sites in Hassocks), the review of the Mid Sussex District Plan starting in 2021 and any review of the South Downs Local Plan. - 9.8.
+A key event for the consideration of a review process will be the outcome of the adoption of the Mid Sussex Sites Allocation Development Plan Document (and any implications which may arise from the potential allocation of additional sites in Hassocks), the review of the Mid Sussex District Plan starting in 2021 and any review of the South Downs Local Plan. - 9.7.
 In any event the Parish Council will actively consider the need or otherwise for a review of the Neighbourhood Plan within five years of the making of the Plan or when evidence demonstrates that either committed sites or the strategic allocation in Hassocks in the District Plan will not deliver within the Plan period.